Well, Hello My Beautiful #RedCarpetCurlsRoyalty,

 Is The Curly Girl Method Worth It?

 Once you commit to caring for your hair, it’s so much more than just hair.
 Your hair is your crown.
 Healing and learning about my hair led me to find myself, find my passion/career, and most importantly, find the self-confidence I lacked all my life.
 I used to hide my body and myself from people.
 I always felt ugly growing up.
 Once I started learning why my hair responded the way it did and ways I could help it, my confidence soared.
 Not only about my looks but my newfound abilities.
-It all started with googling a simple question, what is the curly girl method.
-That lead me to find the life and calling I was always meant for.
+It all started with googling a simple question, what is the curly girl method?
+That led me to find the life and calling I was always meant for.

 Any investment you make in yourself is ALWAYS worth it.